August 6, 2017

 The Work Culture Debate

 There’s been a lot of discussion around the drinking culture associated with the tech and startup world.
 Some are questioning if startup culture has a drinking problem.
 While the industry has been adding taps to kitchens and ushering in a more casual work environment, the emphasis on alcohol doesn’t necessarily promote a healthy lifestyle, can create issues around over consumption and related personnel issues, and can create an uncomfortable situation for anyone who doesn’t consume alcohol for personal or religious reasons.
 To head off any issues, tech startup Zenefits banned alcohol from the office.
 What do you think?
-Tell us your thoughts in the comments and by taking the poll (below).
+Tell us your thoughts in the comments.

 Regardless of where you come in on the debate, it’s interesting to see a new model and tech gadget being rolled out by a company that has been brewing since 1852.